 The Coalition for Epidemic Preparedness Innovations (CEPI) is the main funder of IAVI’s Lassa fever vaccine program.
-The U.S. Department of Defense/Defense Threat Reduction Agency is the main funder of IAVI’s Marburg vaccine program.
+The U.S. Department of Defense/Defense Threat Reduction Agency is the main funder of IAVI’s Marburg vaccine program and is supporting IAVI's COVID-19 vaccine program.
 The Government of Japan in collaboration with the World Bank has committed to contribute to IAVI’s COVID-19 vaccine program.

 IAVI, Serum Institute of India Pvt.
 Ltd. and Merck KGaA, Darmstadt, Germany are partnering to develop SARS-CoV-2 neutralizing monoclonal antibodies (mAbs) as innovative interventions to address the COVID-19 pandemic, with global access as a primary goal.

 Scientists at IAVI’s Neutralizing Antibody Center at Scripps Research and immunologists at Scripps Research were part of a team that identified antibodies from the blood of recovered COVID-19 patients that are capable of neutralizing SARS-CoV-2, the virus that causes COVID-19.
 Animals that received the potent neutralizing antibodies were protected against disease after challenge with SARS-CoV-2.
 The results were published in Science in June 2020.